oscoin/oscoin/docs/docker.md

                            --sd-domain=oscoin.io
                            --sd-domain=monadic.xyz
-  --enable-mdns            Enable mDNS discovery --block-time-lower SECONDS
+  --enable-mdns            Enable mDNS discovery --nakamoto-consensus-strict
+                           Use 'Nakamoto' as consensus.
+This is strict in the sense that it will try to enforce the full validation rules, including the ones on block's age.
+  --nakamoto-consensus-lenient
+                           Use 'Nakamoto' as consensus.
+This is lenient in the sense that it will not try to enforce the full validation rules, but only a subset of them.
+  --block-time-lower SECONDS
+                           (Lenient consensus only).
 Lower bound on the block time.
-Applies only to empty blocks in the development environment, and is useful to avoid busy looping in an idle network. (default: 1) --keys FILEPATH          Directory where the keypair is stored.
+Applies only to empty blocks in the development environment, and is useful to avoid busy looping in an idle network. (default: 1) --no-mining              (Lenient consensus only).
+Do not start the miner when the node is running.
+  --keys FILEPATH          Directory where the keypair is stored.
 Default:
                            $XDG_CONFIG_HOME/oscoin (default: "/home/xla/.config/oscoin")
   --blockstore FILEPATH    Path to the block store SQLite .db file.
 Default: